shirleykulAF/QueenB-template-2025/AUTH_API_DOCUMENTATION.md

 ## Testing with Seed Data

-The seed data includes test users with the password `password123`:
+**⚠️ Note**: The seed data includes test users with a simple password `password123` for development/testing purposes only.
+In production, users should create strong, unique passwords.

+**Test users with password `password123`:**

 **Mentors:**
 - sarah.cohen@example.com